Indian Hospitals Run Out of Oxygen After Foreign Sales Boom

-India is gripped by one of the worst third pandemic waves in the world, topping more than 200,000 new COVID-19 cases a day for a week.
+India is gripped by one of the worst second waves in the world, topping more than 200,000 new COVID-19 cases a day for a week.
 Hospitals are horrifically overcrowded, with patients sharing beds in some cases.

 In the western state of Maharashtra, where nearly 60 percent of all COVID-19 cases have been reported, 22 patients died Wednesday after a leak caused the oxygen tank they were using to run out.
 “The oxygen tank had a leak while refilling, and that caused deaths of 22 patients,” Suraj Mandhare, health official in the Nashik district of Maharashtra, told Reuters.